Victims of Terrorist Attack on the Pentagon Memorial: Dedication

 Ponsford, Ltd., a company which provides conservation and curatorial services, maintains the monument and keeps it clean (as it does for all the monuments at Arlington National Cemetery).

 Critical reception

 The monument has not received much attention.
 A critic for The Washington Times, however, approvingly called it a "five-sided Rock of Ages".
 Paul Goldberger, architecture critic for The New Yorker magazine, was more cautious.
 By inscribing the name of each victim, he said, the memorial risks becoming a private monument rather than a monument belonging to the entire nation or a symbol of something larger than an individual person.

 Incidents

-On June 20, 2014, a man committed suicide by shooting himself near the Victims of Terrorist Attack on the Pentagon Memorial.
+On June 20, 2014, retired USAF Colonel Robert Terrill committed suicide by shooting himself near his wife's burial site, which was located in the same section as the Victims of Terrorist Attack on the Pentagon Memorial.
 Dozens of police vehicles from the Arlington County Police Department, cemetery security, Fort Myer security, and other federal agencies converged on the scene.
-Cemetery officials said there were no eyewitnesses to the suicide, and were unable to ascertain if he was a veteran.
+Cemetery officials said there were no eyewitnesses to the suicide, and the Army Criminal Investigation Command called it a "tragic" and "isolated" incident with no threat to the public.